Hoop snake

 The hoop snake is a legendary creature of the United States, Canada, and Australia.
-It appears in the Pecos Bill stories; although his description of hoop snakes is the one with which people are most familiar, stories of the creature predate those fictional tales considerably.
-Several sightings of the hoop snake have been alleged along the Minnesota–Wisconsin border in the St. Croix River valley (Recently Hudson, Wisconsin), Wake County and Watauga County in North Carolina, Prince Edward Island, and Kamloops, British Columbia.
+It appears in the Pecos Bill stories; although this description of hoop snakes is the one with which people are most familiar, stories of the creature predate those fictional tales considerably.

 In folklore

 According to folklore, the distinguishing feature of a hoop snake is that it can grasp its tail in its jaws, like the ouroboros of Greek mythology, and roll after its prey like a wheel.
 In one version of the myth, the snake straightens out at the last second, skewering its victim with its venomous tail.
 The only escape is to hide behind a tree, which receives the deadly blow instead and promptly dies from the poison.

 An Australian rendition of the myth describes a circular-shaped snake roughly the size of a steering wheel with a set of elongated spines evenly spaced along the inner lining of its circular-shaped body.
 It is hypothesised that the snake has the ability to rapidly constrict, quickly reducing the circumferences of its body to entrap the limb of a kangaroo, wallaby, dingo or human.

 The hoop snake is mentioned in a letter from 1784 (published in Tour in the U.S.A., Vol. I, p.
 263-65.
 London):

 As other serpents crawl upon their bellies, so can this; but he has another method of moving peculiar to his own species, which he always adopts when he is in eager pursuit of his prey; he throws himself into a circle, running rapidly around, advancing like a hoop, with his tail arising and pointed forward in the circle, by which he is always in the ready position of striking.

 It is observed that they only make use of this method in attacking; for when they flee from their enemy they go upon their bellies, like other serpents.

 From the above circumstance, peculiar to themselves, they have also derived the appellation of hoop snakes.

+The creatures made their way into African-American traditions.
+Liddie Aiken, the daughter of a former slave, recounted how her mother feared hoop-snakes, which were said to be able to kill anything their horn or tail touched.